-There is an abundant supply of villas for sale in Bali due to the increasing demand for property on the island.
+Due to the increasing demand for property on the island, there is an abundant supply of villas for sale in Bali.
 As a result, it makes it a challenging market for those looking to sell.
-With such fierce competition, knowing how to stand out is essential to make it out of a buyer’s market.
-To help you, here is how to sell property in Bali in 6 easy steps.
+With such fierce competition, knowing how to stand out is essential to making it out of a buyer’s market.
+To help you, here are six easy steps to selling property in Bali.

 Step 1: Find a real estate agent to sell property in Bali

 Choosing the right real estate agent is valuable when selling your property in Bali.
-While working with a real estate agent is not mandatory, they can sell property in Bali.
+Working with a real estate agent is not mandatory, but they can assist with selling property in Bali.
 A knowledgeable agent assists you in navigating the complexities of the local real estate market, provides valuable insights and advice, and ultimately helps you achieve a successful sale.

 Step 2: Determine the right selling price

-Determining the right selling price is a crucial step when you sell property in Bali.
+Determining the right selling price is crucial when selling in Bali.
 A price that is too high may discourage potential buyers, while setting it too low may lead to lower profit margins and a possible loss on your investment.
 Thus, determining the correct price requires thoroughly evaluating current market trends, location, and property condition.

-The average price for Bali villas is IDR 14 million ($910) per square meter.
-However, to get a more accurate idea of how much you could sell your property, you can look at neighboring properties with a size and style similar to yours.
+The average price for Bali villas is IDR 14 million ($882) per square meter.
+However, you can look at neighboring properties with similar sizes and styles to get a more accurate idea of how much you could sell your property.
 This way, you can at least determine the average selling price, and it won’t look like you are overselling.
-You read more about villa prices in our article about how much it costs to buy a villa in Bali.
+You can read more about villa prices in our article about how much it costs to buy a villa in Bali.

 Step 3: Research the costs of selling

 Selling your property in Bali means you also have to reach into your pockets sometimes.
-For instance, when hiring a real estate agent, it is essential to account for the charge of real estate agent fees, which are usually set between 2% and 5%.
+For instance, when hiring a real estate agent, it is essential to account for the charged fees, usually set between 2% and 5%.
 Additionally, certain documents must be notarized to comply with government regulations, which entails paying notary fees.

 Apart from that, there are taxes on selling property that may apply.
 These are the Corporate Income Tax or Personal Income Tax and Documentary Stamp Tax.
 Being aware of these costs and factoring them into the selling process can help ensure that you are financially prepared and avoid any surprises that may impact your profit.